learn-co-curriculum/java-mod-6-spring-web-controller/README.md

 - Tell the customer the daily lunch special.
 - Thank the customer for coming into our cafeteria.

+In this lesson, we will focus on the first and last requirements.
+We will address the second requirement in the next lesson.

 Let's first look at how to greet the customer.

 Add the following method to the `LunchController`: